libertyernie/CrosspostSharp/README.md

 Authentication
 --------------

-To use this application, you must connect it to both your Weasyl and Tumblr accounts.
-Information for both will be stored in the file WeasylSync.json, so keep that file secure!
+To use this application, you must connect it to your Weasyl or DeviantArt account.
+Information for all accounts will be stored in the file WeasylSync.json, so keep that file secure!

 ### Weasyl